Science of yoga: Fitness

 Yoga can be used as exercise to help maintain physical fitness.
 A complete yoga session with asanas and pranayama provides on average a moderate workout.
 Surya Namaskar (the 12-asana Salute to the Sun sequence) ranged from light to vigorous exercise, depending on how it was performed.
 The average for a session of yoga practice without Surya Namaskar was light or moderate exercise.

-Cardiovascular health

-A 2012 survey of yoga in Australia notes that there is "good evidence" that both yoga on its own, and its associated healthy lifestyle—often vegetarian, usually non-smoking, preferring organic food, drinking less or no alcohol—are beneficial for cardiovascular health, but that there was "little apparent uptake of yoga to address [existing] cardiovascular conditions and risk factors".
-Yoga was cited by respondents as a cause of these lifestyle changes; the survey notes that the relative importance of the various factors had not been assessed.

 Stress relief

 Yoga sessions often end (and sometimes also begin) with a period of relaxation in corpse pose, Shavasana.
 The activity levels of all the body's muscles, and the motor neurons (nerve cells) that activate them, is reduced as relaxation is practised, except for the diaphragm which is used in breathing; and the breathing rate reduces also.

-Yoga has other measurable effects that may be beneficial; for example, it reduces the level of the stress hormone cortisol.

 As therapy

 There is strong scientific evidence that yoga is a safe and effective additional therapy for people with low back pain.
 On its own, yoga is about as effective as other active treatments for back pain, and more effective at reducing pain and improving function than non-exercise treatments.

 Yoga is useful to some extent for psychological conditions such as stress and depression, but despite repeated attempts, little or no evidence for benefit for other specific medical conditions.
 Much of the research on the therapeutic use of yoga, including for depression, has been in the form of preliminary studies or clinical trials of low methodological quality, suffering from small sample sizes, inadequate control and blinding, lack of randomization, and high risk of bias.
 For example, study of trauma-sensitive yoga has been hampered by weak methodology.